 Walla Walla Sweet Onion

-- Open pollinated.
-110 days.
-Until June or July from a fall planting.
-Heirloom.
+- 110 days.
+Until June or July from a preceding fall planting.

 - Walla Walla Onion is the gourmet onion of the Pacific Northwest.
 Some say the world's best tasting onion, large, fragrant and mild.

 - For years growers in Walla Walla, Washington have been planting this onion between August 15 and September 1, which then overwinters and withstands temperatures 10° below zero.
 Harvest begins in June and produce stands all around the north-west display banners saying Walla Walla Sweets Are In.

 - We recommend this onion for fall or spring planting.

 Planting Directions: Direct sow in spring as early as the ground can be worked and soil temperature is between 50° and 95°.
 Plant seed ½” deep.
 Sow indoors 8 weeks before last frost in spring.
 Keep soil temperature 50° to 95° and consistently moist for optimum germination.
 Plant in loose, well drained soil that has been enriched with compost or a general purpose garden fertilizer.
 Plant seed in a trench and as the onions grow fill in the trench with soil as this is a very tall bunching type onion.
 When the plants are 2” high, thin 2” to 3” apart.
 The greens you thin can be used in cooking or salads.
 Water moderately on a regular schedule.
 Plant in late summer for an early crop the next spring or summer.